Unlock your IELTS reading potential!

 The IELTS Academic Reading section is easy to score through proper planning, studying, revision and practising as many questions as possible.

-Additionally, if you are looking for professional coaching for IELTS, download our IELTS Prep app by LeapScholar is a one-stop solution for your study abroad dream.
-You can access specially crafted lessons by experts accredited by IDP, British Council, and Cambridge.
-About 1M+ students have trusted us with their IELTS prep journey.
-Join us, download our IELTS prep app and get access to the best resources!
+Download the IELTS Prep app by LeapScholar and access specially crafted lessons by experts accredited by IDP, British Council, and Cambridge.
+Over 1M students have trusted us with their IELTS prep journey, Now is your turn.

 Frequently Asked Questions